jpress7639/broken-stars/README.md

 ## MVP

 The **Broken Stars** MVP will consist of:
-- a working back-end database using Ruby on Rails and SQL with three different tables (symptoms, mental disorders(joining), and artists) that will be rendered to the front-end and will be able to have CRUD
+- a working back-end database using Ruby on Rails and SQL with three different tables (symptoms, mental disorders(joining), and artists) that will be rendered to the front-end and will be able to have functional CRUD
-- a nicely styled site using Flexbox and Grid
-- a React front-end app with eight functional/class components that will determine what kind of help the user would need when they input their symptoms/feelings
+- a React front-end app with eight functional/class components that will showcase artist's stories with mental illnesses along with the rescources they used to overcome them
-- the ending component that will determine which resource will be best for the user in the end